geek111/GH_pull-merge-revert/README.md

 python web_app.py
 ```

 Open `http://127.0.0.1:5000/` in your browser and follow the instructions to merge or revert pull requests using the browser.
+The web interface saves your GitHub token in `config.json` so you don't need to re-enter it on every run.

 ## Building an executable